MicrosoftDocs/learn/learn-pr/azure/containerize-deploy-java-app-aks/includes/1-introduction.md

 Imagine you’re a Java developer, building and deploying applications that will run on on-premises servers.
 Orchestrating these servers, dependencies, and scale, to name a few, are all challenging processes.

+Unlike virtual machines that emulate hardware, containers run directly on top of the host operating system, kernel and hardware, as essentially just another process.
+Because of this, containers require less system resources, resulting in a smaller footprint with substantially less overhead, faster application startup times, and a great use case for scaling on demand.

-With Containers, you’ll alleviate some of these challenges and you’ll ensure your applications, and dependencies, are always isolated in Docker image(s) and ready for deployment at scale.
+With Containers, you’ll ensure your applications, and dependencies, are always isolated in container image(s) and ready for deployment at scale.

 In this module, you’ll first containerize a Java application.
 For convenience, we’ve selected an existing Java application for you to use, from the open internet.
 [Turkish Airlines](https://github.com/chtrembl/Flight-Booking-System-JavaServlets_App), a fully responsive web-based Flight Booking System for Turkish Airlines based on the Model View Controller (MVC) Architecture made using Java Servlets, Java Server Pages (JSPs).